Which countries are the best at caring for the elderly?

 Families increasingly look for care that fits around their routines, rather than rigid agency schedules.

-How Hometouch supports better elderly care in the UK
+How does Hometouch support better elderly care in the UK?

 “My 88-year-old mother with dementia and no mobility, who needs a hoist, has been consistently well cared for by Hometouch live-in carers for at least 4 years now.
-My mother is content and happy being able to stay at home and being well cared for for all of her needs.
-I highly recommend Hometouch.”
+My mother is content and happy being able to stay at home and being well cared for for all of her needs.”

 Mandy Wilson

-Which country is best at caring for the elderly overall?
+Which country is best at caring for the elderly in 2026?

 Why do Nordic countries rank so highly for elderly care?